What is Visionary Craniosacral Work®, and how can it help me?

 Combining this anatomical knowledge with intuition, stillness, and an ability to really listen and really see the client is key to Visionary Craniosacral Work, and this is the modality I practice.

 Some conditions that respond well to craniosacral work include:

 • night clenching or grinding of teeth

 • leg pain

 • chronic or acute pain

 • daily stresses of life

 Clients are fully clothed for this work, and lie face up on the massage table.
-Sessions are 90 minutes, with 75 minutes hands-on, and 15 minutes of integration.
+Initial sessions are 90 minutes, with 75 minutes hands-on, and 15 minutes of integration.
+Follow up sessions are 60 minutes, with 45 minutes hands-on and 15 minutes of integration.
 Most clients report a feeling of deep relaxation, and may even feel as if they were in a dream state.
 Some clients see images, or past events or traumas.
 Every client's experience is unique.
 This is subtle and gentle work that I like to say is 'deeper than deep tissue massage'.

 Photo by Philip Venable Photography